 Sometimes I like to repeat myself when the place is worth it and this is one of them, I used to lived not far from here in Brec’h when moved into the Morbihan breton dept 56 in 2011 and later purchase my house in Pluvigner in 2013.
 However, Auray has charm and we always come here and shop here too.
 I felled in love with Saint Goustan , a harbor district of Auray.
 I have several posts on the town ,which was my adminstrative central back then.
-Therefore, I just want to give you more, more of Saint Goustan ,the wonderful harbor from my latest stopover today.
+Therefore, I just want to give you again, the port of Saint Goustan in Auray, part II !!!.
 Hope you enjoy it as I.

 The port of Saint-Goustan is a former fishing and trading port, located on the banks of the Auray river, which has become one of the districts of Auray.
 It takes its name from Saint Goustan, the patron saint of sailors and fishermen.
 The Quai Benjamin Franklin wharf measures 220 meters.
 Memories still echo on the granite slabs, recalling that the American Benjamin Franklin docked here on December 4 ,1776 to meet Louis XVI ; asked the kingdom of France for help for US independance and got it ,and so a new nation was born, Le charmant port remonte au Moyen Âge et est encore aujourd’hui le centre historique de la ville d’Auray.
 De nombreux bâtiments datent des 15ème, 16ème et 17ème siècles.
 C’est également ici que vous trouverez un mélange de ruelles pavées et de restaurants où vous pourrez déguster une cuisine et des produits locaux.
 The charming port dates back to the Middle Ages and is still today the historic center of the town of Auray.
 Many buildings date from the 15C, 16C and 17C.
 It is also here that you will find a mixture of cobbled streets and restaurants where you can taste local cuisine and products.

 The Place Saint-Sauveur square is typical and we love to walk it back and forth, sublime especially at nights, with its curved cobblestones is framed by opulent half-timbered and corbelled houses.
-The steep alleys, interspersed with steps, attack the district, lined with half-timbered facades.
+The steep alleys, interspersed with steps.
 The residences of the 15C and 16C display a respectable allure, which in the evening slums in the rustle of the café terraces.
 Indeed sublime, recommended to all readers, visitors and would be residents.
+The most picturesque shore is reached by crossing the four-arched stone bridge from the 13C.
+Place Saint-Sauveur with its curved cobblestones is framed by opulent houses, with half-timbered frames and corbelled structures.
+The steep alleys, interspersed with steps, storm the neighborhood , bordered by half-timbered facades.
+The 15-16C mansions display a respectable allure, which in the evening falls into the rustle of the café terraces.
+Always great ambiance especially at nights.
+At the height of the district you have two churches with two bell towers competing in the Saint-Goustan district.
+The Saint-Sauveur Church 15C and the Notre-Dame-de-Lourdes Chapel 19C (see post).

 The picturesque rue du Petit Port, with its wood-paned houses from the late middle ages and the beginning of modern times , Indeed some interesting doors for the blogger aficionado in some !
 This street, which led to a second port, smaller than that of Place Saint-Sauveur, now has the largest number of half-timbered houses: nine out of the forty remaining in Auray.
 The gable of the house, located in front, consists of a ground floor in stone surmounted by two levels in wood and cob.
 The entrance door, placed laterally, opens onto two adjoining rooms.
 At the bottom, a spiral staircase allows the distribution of the floors.
 The house, built on a strip plot, is placed directly on the street, thus allowing commercial activity on the ground floor.
 The garden or courtyard is placed at the back.
 It is used for raising animals and growing vegetables.